Arlodactyl/Aotearoa-Treasures-Ltd/README.md

 - System shouldn't be able to see any negative values

 - Bailey - "I think thats all thats left really, can discuss on Monday"
+----- Arleia
+- Persistent cart with multiple items
+The global vector<CartItem> cart plus addToCart() lets a user accumulate as many different products (and quantities) as they like before checkout.
+Purchasing products
+purchaseCart() deducts each item from stock, totals up the price, records it in the current user’s totalSpent, and clears the cart.
+In-store search
+Store::searchProducts(keyword) scans the selected store’s product list and displays any matches.
+Viewing spending summary
+After login you can choose “Account” to call User::viewSummary(), which prints the user’s cumulative spend.
+Admin low-stock notifications
+In the Admin Panel, option 3 “Low Stock Alerts” walks every store’s inventory and lists anything below 5 units.
+No negative inputs
+addToCart() rejects zero or negative quantities.
+User::getInformation() validates age to be between 5 and 120.
+purchaseCart() checks available stock before deducting so you can’t go negative.